OneMeterCom/envGrabber/README.md

 <h1 align="center"> envGrabber </h1>
 <p align="center">
-  <b >A simple script to pull environment variables from a GCP Storage bucket.
+  <b >A simple script to pull environment variables from a GCP Storage bucket a sets them in your app.
 Designed to work with Google App Engine out of the box</b>
 </p>
 <br>